GovLab/noi2/README.md

 If you have a global `pylint` installed, you should remove it as it won't be able to track dependencies properly.

-Then, you need to pul the images.
+Then, you need to pull the images.
 This will take a minute the first time.
 If requirements change, you need to do this again.

     docker-compose pull

+Then you need to build necessary images with:

+    docker-compose build

 You may also want to seed the database with a bunch of random users and other data, which can be done via: